Student Support is an integral part of Shipley’s approach to educational excellence because we know that each student's journey to flourishing

 Academic Support at Shipley is provided by trained specialists with a variety of educational backgrounds.
 Sessions are based on student need and can include short-term interventions focused on organization and time management or a specific aspect of reading, as well as long-term work on specific learning weaknesses or overall study strategies.

 Specialists in each division provide ongoing consultation to parents, teachers, grade level teams, administration, and student support teams so that student needs can be addressed in a holistic manner.
 While many students who utilize Academic Support will have psychoeducational testing on file, the specialists in each division can provide referrals to community-based professionals who have expertise in evaluating Shipley students and making appropriate recommendations.

 While students are often referred for Academic Support by the divisional Student Support or grade-level team, there are no formal requirements to be enrolled in the program.
-As an independent school, Shipley does not write or follow Individualized Education Plans (IEPs), nor do we utilized 504 plans; however, students who work regularly (particularly in Middle and Upper School) with Academic Support will have a written support plan so that teachers can understand the student’s strengths, challenges, recommended accommodations, and beneficial strategies.
+As an independent school, Shipley does not write or follow Individualized Education Plans (IEPs), nor do we utilize 504 plans; however, students who work regularly (particularly in Middle and Upper School) with Academic Support will have a written Learning Profile so that teachers can understand the student’s strengths, challenges, recommended accommodations, and beneficial strategies.